 Based on the recommendation given in the EMMA policy paper, EMMA Extension supports the further harmonization of River Information and Vessel Traffic Services (RIS/VTS) in the BSR.
 The EMMA Extension project links digitalized data services and functionalities such as real-time data regarding bridge clearance to ELIAS system, which was developed during the EMMA project.

 The EMMA Extension also implements new logistic concepts in the Baltic Sea Region.
 The implementation of commercial pilot services under real business conditions in three Baltic Sea Region countries will showcase the feasibility of IWT services in supply chains and promote IWT to cargo owners and forwarders in emerging IWT markets.
 The pilot sailings will take place on River Neman in Lithuania, on Vistula River in Poland and on the Lake Mälaren in Sweden, showing the benefits of the IWT: high capacity, reliable transportation, lack of congestion and smaller environmental impacts.
-The cost-effectiveness was already demonstrated in Lithuania, where the first evaluations indicated that IWT transport is over two times cheaper compared to road transport, even under difficult navigational conditions such as low draught.

 Following sections highights EMMA projects pilot activities.
 Information about EMMA Extension activities will follow shortly.